distributev/rundeck-prototype/README.md

 <strong>Step 1</strong> - Fork existing https://github.com/distributev/mailmerger project

-<strong>Step 2</strong> - Create the new mailmerger-jobs-webconsole and mailmerger-assembly folders;  mailmerger-jobs-webconsole will contain rundeck customizations specific to this project; mailmerger-assembly build.gradle script will take as input mailmerger + rundeck core + mailmerger-jobs-webconsole rundeck customizations and will generate the mailmerger.zip described above; mailmerger-assembly build.gradle will have defined a constant with the link to download rundeck (i.e.http://dl.bintray.com/rundeck/rundeck-maven/rundeck-launcher-2.11.3.jar)
+<strong>Step 2</strong> - Create the new mailmerger-jobs-webconsole and mailmerger-assembly folders;  mailmerger-jobs-webconsole will contain rundeck customizations specific to this project; https://github.com/distributev/rundeck-prototype/blob/master/mailmerger-assembly/build.gradle script will take as input mailmerger + rundeck core + mailmerger-jobs-webconsole rundeck customizations and will generate the <a href="#mailmergerzip">mailmerger.zip</a> described above; mailmerger-assembly build.gradle will have defined a constant with the link to download rundeck (i.e.http://dl.bintray.com/rundeck/rundeck-maven/rundeck-launcher-2.11.3.jar)
 * if the specified rundeck download is already available locally then the local version will be used to generate <a href="#mailmergerzip">mailmerger.zip</a>
 * otherwise rundeck will be downloaded locally and then the <a href="#mailmergerzip">mailmerger.zip</a> will be generated

 <strong>Step 3</strong> - Inside mailmerger-jobs-webconsole implement the screens described in the above <a href="#userinterface">User Interface</a> section; mailmerger-jobs-webconsole should be a normal gradle sub-project

-<strong>Step 4</strong> - Inside mailmerger-assembly/build.gradle implement the script to generate the needed <a href="#mailmergerzip">mailmerger.zip</a> file
+<strong>Step 4</strong> - Inside https://github.com/distributev/rundeck-prototype/blob/master/mailmerger-assembly/build.gradle implement the script to generate the needed <a href="#mailmergerzip">mailmerger.zip</a> file

 ![image](https://user-images.githubusercontent.com/19224635/40277989-265bc878-5c29-11e8-863c-7c0d0ad96678.png)